Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Introduction and motivation

 A statistical alternative to the aforementioned analyses is the usage of frequency-wavenumber spectra of the wall-pressure (further referred to as the $f$--$k_x$ wall-pressure spectrum, $\phi_{p_wp_w}\left(f,k_x\right)$, given that the streamwise wavenumber is being considered).
 This approach preserves both the spatial and temporal scales, as the two-dimensional (2D) spectrum is obtained via a space-time Fourier transform of $R_{{p_w}{p_w}}$ following:

-The $f$--$k_x$ wall-pressure spectrum facilitates the assessment of convection velocities associated with energetic scales [Figs.~\ref{fig1}(b-c)].
-Because of the dispersive nature of the spatio-temporal wall-pressure field, energy is broadly distributed in this domain around a \emph{convective ridge} that is schematically shown in Figs.~\ref{fig1}(b,c) with the shaded area between an inner- ($U^+_{c,i} = 10$) and outer-scaled ($U_{c,o} = 0.75U_\infty$) convection velocity; see also the $f$--$k_x$ wall-pressure spectra presented in the literature \citep[][among others]{corcos1964,abraham1998,butt2024,yang2022,damani2025}.
+The $f$--$k_x$ wall-pressure spectrum facilitates the assessment of different convection velocities of $p_w$-signals associated with different energetic scales [Figs.~\ref{fig1}(b,c)].
+This characteristic, referred to as the dispersive nature of the spatio-temporal wall-pressure field, results in the broad distribution of energy around a \emph{convective ridge} that is schematically shown in Figs.~\ref{fig1}(b,c), indicated by the shaded area between an inner- ($U^+_{c,i} = 10$) and outer-scaled ($U_{c,o} = 0.75U_\infty$) convection velocity; see also the $f$--$k_x$ wall-pressure spectra presented in the literature \citep[][among others]{corcos1964,abraham1998,yang2022,damani2025,butt2026}.
 Note that a constant convection velocity $U_c$ adheres to a constant ratio of $2{\pi}f/k_x$ [constant slopes in Figs.~\ref{fig1}(b,c)], making $f$--$k_x$ spectra suitable for assessing convection velocities of wall-pressure fluctuations.

 Early applications of $f$--$k_x$ analysis of the wall-pressure field include studies by \citet{wills1964} and \citet{bull1967}, with the latter identifying two distinct `families' of convecting wavenumber components within the convective ridge: (i) high-wavenumber components exhibiting inner-scaled convection velocities ($U_{c,i} \sim 10U_{\tau}$), and (ii) low-wavenumber components associated with outer-scaled convection velocities ($U_{c,o} \sim 0.7$--$0.8U_{\infty}$).
-These observations have been supported by several studies based on experiments \citep{schewe1983,thomas1983,farabee1991,abraham1998,butt2024,damani2025} and direct numerical simulation (DNS) \citep{choi1990,anantharamu2020,yang2022}, reinforcing the interpretation that high- and low-wavenumber $p_w$ contributions primarily originate from the inner and outer regions of the TBL, respectively.
-The same methodology of using the $f$--$k_x$ wall-pressure spectrum to infer convection velocities has also been adopted for TBL momentum fluctuations \citep{lehew2011,de2015,wilczek2015}.
+These observations have been supported by several studies based on experiments \citep{schewe1983,thomas1983,farabee1991,abraham1998,damani2025,butt2026} and direct numerical simulation (DNS) \citep{choi1990,anantharamu2020,yang2022}, reinforcing the interpretation that high- and low-wavenumber $p_w$ contributions primarily originate from the inner and outer regions of the TBL, respectively.
+The same methodology of using the $f$--$k_x$ wall-pressure spectrum to infer convection velocities has also been adopted for TBL momentum fluctuations \citep{del2009,lehew2011,de2015,wilczek2015}.